Lao Tzu is the author of the famous Tao Te Ching (translated Classic of Tao and Te), the Bible of Taoism.

 He would have lived during the Warring States period in China, more than two thousand years ago, where he would have worked as a curator of the royal archives.
 There he would have been visited by Confucius with whom he talked about the rites.

-The philosophy of Lao Tzu (translated the Venerable Master) developed in his book is the essence of Taoism, a doctrine that focuses on some central ideas such as the practice of nonaction (wu-wei) and the withdrawal from the public life.
+The philosophy of Lao Tzu (translated the Venerable Master) developed in his book is the essence of Taoism, a doctrine that focuses on some central ideas such as the practice of nonaction (wu-wei) and emptiness (wu), the adaptation to the natural trends and more…

-More about Lao Tzu and Tao Te Ching may be found by browsing the pages of this site (see the bar menu of the left).
+More about Lao Tzu and Tao Te Ching may be found by browsing the pages of this site (see the menu).

-We also suggest that you take our beginner’s guide to basics, a PDF created especially for you.
+We also suggest you take our beginner’s Guide to Taoism basics – Lao Tzu and Tao Te Ching Revealed -, a PDF created especially for you.

-Should you need to talk with others interested in these matters, please visit the Taoist forum maintained by Master Jhian.
+Should you need to talk with others interested in Taoist matters, please visit the Taoist forum maintained by Master Jhian.